Connecticut Environmental Conservation Police Officers

 As Deputy Special Agents of the National Marine Fisheries Service they may also enforce Federal Codes concerning the commercial harvesting of marine fish and shellfish.
 EnCon Police Officers routinely inspect commercial fishing vessels to ensure compliance with species limitations, licensing and permit requirements and other laws pertaining to the commercial fishing industry.

-EnCon Police Officers respond to reports of sick, injured or nuisance wildlife.
-Officers responding to such reports make every effort to save the life of the animal or to relocate the animal to a more suitable habitat to reduce conflict between the animal and humans.
+When time allows, EnCon Police Officers may respond to reports of sick, injured or nuisance wildlife.
+Officers responding to such reports make every effort to rescue the animal or possibly relocate it to a more suitable habitat to reduce conflict between the animal and humans.
 In the case of injured wildlife, if possible, the officer will turn the animal over to a licensed wildlife rehabilitator for care with the goal of eventual return of the animal to its natural environment.

 EnCon Police Officers work with Department biologists to monitor Connecticut’s growing black bear population and work to protect the public through education about living with black bears.
 Every year there are thousands of reports of bear sightings and nuisance bear complaints.
 During winter months hibernating bears are located and data regarding population, health and the number of cubs with sows is gathered.